Lesson Plan - Get It!

 - If you had to depend on just one other living thing to survive, what or who would you want that other living thing to be?

 - Would you choose something you love to eat, or would you choose a family member who takes care of your needs?

-Just like all organisms on Earth, we must interact with other living things in our environment.
+Just like all organisms on the earth, we must interact with other living things in our environment.
 Whether you are aware of it or not, you do rely on other species for your survival!

 There are three main types of symbiosis:

 Common usage of the term symbiosis implies that it is always good for the organisms; however, depending on the type of symbiotic relationship, an organism can be helped or harmed.
 The benefits organisms can gain from symbiosis include food, shelter, transportation, and protection.

 Mutualism is the type of symbiosis in which both organisms gain a benefit from the interaction.
 Think of the interaction between humans and dogs.
 We keep dogs as pets, so a dog gets a warm home and food.
 In return we get a guard for our house and a companion.
 Both humans and dogs gain something from our relationship; therefore, it is an example of mutualism.

 Another example of this is humans and the many bacteria living in their intestines.
 The healthy bacteria that live in our intestines help protect us against pathogenic bacteria, and they also aid our digestion by breaking down food that we are not able to and producing important vitamins for us.
 In return, these bacteria receive a home and a constant supply of nutrients to consume.

 Commensalism is the type of symbiosis in which only one species gains a benefit, but the other organism is not harmed.
 In many cases, a commensal relationship involves a large host organism with a much smaller commensal organism that takes advantage of the larger host for some benefit.